Arthenia J. Bates Millican: Legacy

 Her family established the AJBM Literary Foundation in 2008, with her nephew Rick Jones as executive director, to recognize and preserve the contributions and legacy of Arthenia Jackson Bates Millican, with goals that include building "literary, and arts and culture appreciation across generations".
+In 2025, it was announced that the AJBM Literary Foundation was rebranding as the Millican Arts Foundation.

-Her 1912 home was designated a South Carolina Literary Landmark on June 1, 2019.
+Millican's 1912 home was designated a South Carolina Literary Landmark on June 1, 2019.

 A permanent collection of her papers is housed at the University of South Carolina's South Caroliniana Library.

 Millican was posthumously inducted into the South Carolina Academy of Authors in April 2017.
-Her 1993 essay "The Autobiography of an Idea" is included in Margaret Busby's 2019 anthology New Daughters of Africa.
+Her 1993 essay "The Autobiography of an Idea" is included in the 2019 anthology New Daughters of Africa, edited by Margaret Busby.